vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 But this was both a painful exercise from a data munging perspective, but I think the outcome is particularly motivating as it's great to see progress as well as see things that don't "budge" as then you can run anotehr experiment or switch tactics.

 P.S.
-I know a few folks have asked for some of the underlying code, apologies as I need to modularize it a bit as some of the api formatting could use a cleanup.
-I plan to do that by next week and will post it in the repo shortly after!
+These apis and 3rd party data sources were particularly messy, so I need to modularize my code a bit before posting in the repo, so it will be in there in a week or so!